Taritsyn/BundleTransformer/NuGet/BundleTransformer.Less/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a bug “Wrong path resolution in imported files”.
+   Fixed a another bug that occurred during resolution of paths in imported files.

    ====================
    POST-INSTALL ACTIONS